jestjs/jest/docs/Configuration.md

 Default: `{"\\.[jt]sx?$": "babel-jest"}`

 A map from regular expressions to paths to transformers.
 Optionally, a tuple with configuration options can be passed as second argument: `{filePattern: ['path-to-transformer', {options}]}`.
-For example, to configure `babel-jest` for non-default behavior: `{'\\.js$': ['babel-jest', {rootMode: 'upward'}]}`.
+For example, here is how you can configure `babel-jest` for non-default behavior: `{'\\.js$': ['babel-jest', {rootMode: 'upward'}]}`.

-Jest runs the code in your project as JavaScript, hence a transformer is needed if you use some syntax not supported by Node out of the box (such as JSX, TypeScript, Vue templates).
-For more details and instructions on building your own transformer see the [Code Transformation](CodeTransformation.md) section.

-By default [`babel-jest`](https://github.com/facebook/jest/tree/main/packages/babel-jest#setup) transformer will be used.
-It will load your project's Babel configuration and transform any file matching the following RegEx: `/\.[jt]sx?$/` meaning any `.js`, `.jsx`, `.ts` and `.tsx` file.
+Jest runs the code of your project as JavaScript, hence a transformer is needed if you use some syntax not supported by Node out of the box (such as JSX, TypeScript, Vue templates).
+By default, Jest will use [`babel-jest`](https://github.com/facebook/jest/tree/main/packages/babel-jest#setup) transformer, which will load your project's Babel configuration and transform any file matching the `/\.[jt]sx?$/` RegExp (in other words, any `.js`, `.jsx`, `.ts` or `.tsx` file).
 In addition, `babel-jest` will inject the Babel plugin necessary for mock hoisting talked about in [ES Module mocking](ManualMocks.md#using-with-es-module-imports).

+See the [Code Transformation](CodeTransformation.md) section for more details and instructions on building your own transformer.

 :::tip

 Keep in mind that a transformer only runs once per file unless the file has changed.

-If you wish to use `babel-jest` transformer alongside with additional code preprocessors, `babel-jest` must be included in the object explicitly:
+Remember to include the default `babel-jest` transformer explicitly, if you wish to use it alongside with additional code preprocessors:

 ```json
 "transform": {